bartongroup/RATS/README.md

 where `geneid` is the parent_id that identifies the gene and `nreps` is the number of biological replicates in the study.

-More visualization option may be made available in the future.
+More visualization options may be made available in the future.
 Suggestions are welcome!

 ## Example data